simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 5000 and beyond.
 If your first interval does include size=0, then the default value of 1 is used before.
 Changing the factor callback is not possible from the command line and must be done from your code, as shown in `this example
 <https://framagit.org/simgrid/simgrid/tree/master/examples/cpp/network-factors/s4u-network-factors.cpp>`_.
 Note that the chosen
-model only provide some default settings, not more.
+model only provide some default settings.
 You can pick a ``LV08`` to get some of the settings, and override the latency with an interval-based value.

 SMPI default value: 65472:11.6436; 15424:3.48845; 9376:2.59299; 5776:2.18796; 3484:1.88101; 1426:1.61075; 732:1.9503;
 257:1.95341;0:2.01467 (interval boundaries are sorted automatically).
 These values were computed by data fitting on the Stampede